The Three Stooges (2000 film): Plot

 The biography also shows the personal dynamics of the comedy team.
 The wives of the players also have a role throughout the film.
 Moe assumes the role of leader, but to the point that Babe feels bullied.
 Babe says he has no problem with Moe picking on “Curly” for the act, but off stage they are still a family.
 Meanwhile, Larry frequently loses money as a result of his gambling.

-Ted Healy, having parted with the team earlier in a bitter way, reappears later to shake hands with the group and announce that he is going to be a father.
-He dies later that night after a fight in his hotel at the young age of 41.
+Healy, having parted with the team earlier in a bitter way, reappears later to shake hands with the group and announce that he is going to be a father.
+He dies later that night after a fight in his hotel at the age of 41.
 Babe is injured and humiliated in a hotel lobby when some young adult fans recognize him as Curly and deliver a real poke to his eyes and a punch to his face.

 In 1946, Babe has a debilitating stroke while filming a scene.
 He is replaced by Shemp in the two-reel shorts until their respective deaths in 1952 and 1955.
 Shemp’s vacant role is taken over by Joe Besser for 1956 and 1957.
 Joe DeRita joins the troupe as “Curly Joe” in 1958.
 That same year, Moe & Larry report to work on the studio lot but are denied entry after learning that Harry Cohn has died of a heart attack and the short film department has been shut down.

 Returning to 1959, the group discusses the proposal for the live theater show in Boston and eventually agree.
 To their surprise, they find new success with younger viewers through television and become one of the highest paid comedy acts in the country.